sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

   information, take control of surveillance cameras, lock/unlock doors or even break stuff by operating them out of spec.
 In D&D the classic spell list has become more of a handy toolbox than a mysterious source of power.
-In cyberpunk hacking has gone from a mundane tool to an almost magic capability.
+In cyberpunk hacking has gone from a mundane tool to an almost magical capability.

 # The risks